-Oriental Rug design elements are a fascinating part of the appeal of these rugs.
+Oriental Rugs design elements are a fascinating part of the appeal of these rugs.
 Oriental Rugs can truly be considered works of art.
 It is the variety of design elements used to weave a rug that helps determine its value as well as its appeal to an individual buyer.

 The design elements can also help give us clues as to where and why a particular Oriental Rug was woven.

 The design element value of a rug includes the intricacy of the design as well as the beauty of the motifs and the pattern.
-With the exception of rugs with an allover, portrait, and panel design, these rugs should be symmetrical.
+With the exception of rugs with an all over, portrait, and panel design, these rugs should be symmetrical.

-Keep in mind rugs may contain both curvilinear and rectilinear patterns.
+Rugs may contain both curvilinear and rectilinear patterns.